Ecuador | Gardens, Cloud Forests, Dry Forests, History, Culture, Otavalo Market and the Galapagos Islands

 About this trip

 From the Andes to the Galápagos, Ecuador boasts a dazzling biodiversity and a fascinating blend of Hispanic and Indigenous cultures.
 This tour celebrates it all while shining a spotlight on the country's rich flora across a range of ecosystems.
-Meander through the botanical gardens of Quito and Guayaquil, the craft market of Otavalo, and a local rose farm.
+Meander through the botanical gardens of Quito, the craft market of Otavalo, and a local rose farm.
 Set out into the heart of the cloud forest and discover the rich floral biodiversity of the Pululahua Geobotanical Reserve, a collapsed volcano that harbors an abundance of mosses, ferns, lichens, bromeliads, and orchids.
 Culminate your journey with a four-night cruise amid the signature wildlife and scenery of the Galápagos Islands, which you’ll explore aboard a first-class expedition yacht.

 Highlights